Skip to contents

 Installation

-You can install the development version of sherpa like so:
+You can install the development version of sherpa like this:

 devtools::install_github("teebusch/sherpa")